yuichiis/rindow.github.io/_neuralnetworks/install.md

 Install the required PHP extensions for Rindow Neural Networks.

 + Download the latest version of rindow_openblas from https://github.com/rindow/rindow-openblas/releases.
+  - If you don't see the bre-build binary you want, click "Show all xxx assets" at the bottom.
+You will see the hidden prebuilt binaries.
 + Install the downloaded deb file with the apt command.
 + Make sure rindow_openblas is loaded with PHP -m.